bsdrks/graaf/README.md

 ### Representations

-Use custom graph representations.
 An adjacency matrix representation is available with the `adjacency_matrix` feature.

 ```rust
 use graaf::{